plumsy-plum/js-rockpaperscissors/README.md

 # js-rockpaperscissors
-rock-paper-scissors game made with javascript in console
+rock-paper-scissors game made with javascript and styled in css for fun